shahanakattil/Sustainability-workshop/Instructions/Lab2:Configure-Microsoft-Sustainability-Manager.md

 ## Task 1.3 : Set up unit conversion factor

-In this task, Reed will set up a unit conversion factor in Microsoft Sustainability Manager.
-While Alex is reviewing the inventory management plan, Alex identifies a missing unit of distance that's needed to calculate emissions for the fleet of electric vehicles.
-Alex asks Reed to add a new unit to the Length/Distance unit group.
+In this task, we will setting up a unit conversion factor in Microsoft Sustainability Manager.
+Which is needed to calculate emissions for the fleet of electric vehicles.

 You can use unit groups to group units together and define a base unit that you can use to convert unit types.
 For example, the Length/Distance unit group contains units for length and distance, with a base unit of meter (m).
 The units within the Length/Distance unit group have conversions between the unit type and meter, such as miles convert to 1,609.344 meters.